55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 • “What to Do If Your Heels Hurt After Running a 5K”

-In the first example, you’d probably want to include information about the actual event itself—and those details might change on a yearly basis.
+In the first example, you’d probably want to include information about the actual event itself—and those details might change yearly.
 (So someone reading about the 2019 race in 2021 might be presented with things they don’t need/want to know about.)

 The second example, though, is “evergreen.”
 It is relevant no matter if the reader is running the Jingle Bells 5K, the Turkey Trot, Cheers to New Year, the Easter Egg 5K, or the Five on the 4th (of July).